VeriLLMed: Interactive Visual Debugging of Medical Large Language Models with Knowledge Graphs: User Interface

-To help users make a more efficient comparison, we group the entities in the correct and error set into high-level semantic groups summarized by the LLM in~\cref{sec:err_pattern}.
+The interface also supports error pattern expansion described in~\cref{sec:err_pattern}.
+Starting from an anchor entity, users can expand based on either the error set \cll{R2.6} in the middle or the correct set on the right (Fig.~\ref{fig:interface}-d1).
+If an error of current entity is identified, users can retrieve additional errors whose subsequent reasoning entity belongs to the error set or the correct set, thereby revealing a larger family of related erroneous transitions (\textbf{R4}).
+This interaction allows users to follow not just one erroneous step, but a group of related transitions and their reference alternatives.
+Additionally, to help users make a more efficient comparison, we group the entities in the correct and error set into high-level semantic groups summarized by the LLM in~\cref{sec:err_pattern}.
 Users can recognize pattern-level shifts easily without medical domain knowledge.
 To support detailed verification, users can then click to expand a category into its detailed entities (Fig.~\ref{fig:alternative_error}-a3), revealing the concrete medical entities underlying the summarized pattern.
 The panel also provides a difference summary between the erroneous and the reference reasoning (Fig.~\ref{fig:interface}-d2).
 It explains the core distinction between the two sets in concise language.
-Non-expert users can interpret why the two sides differ medically and gain deeper insight into possible model refinements.
+Users can interpret why the two sides differ medically and gain deeper insight into possible model refinements.

 \textbf{Alternative design.} We also considered an alternative using a similar Sankey layout (Fig.~\ref{fig:alternative_error}-B), in which the selected node is placed in the center, while the error set and the reference set are positioned on the left and right sides, respectively.
 However, this design weakens the correspondence between erroneous and correct reasoning.
 Users have difficulty determining which erroneous transitions should be compared against which reference transitions.
-As a result, it becomes harder to identify recurrent error patterns and to derive insight through direct comparison between the two reasoning sets.
+As a result, it becomes harder to derive insight through direct comparison between the two reasoning sets.
 We therefore adopted the current comparative layout.